The second Journal of 2019 is being posted this week and colour is a great improvement.

 is announced.
 Details are on the ORDNANCE SOCIETY EVENTS page.

 The Sponsorship Package options are also available on the same page.

 The above Newsletter has now been posted to all Ordnance Society members who have opted to receive printed hard copies.

 The latest Newsletter is now available for downloading from the web-site PUBLICATIONS page and its password has been added to the “Ordnance Society Newsletter Passwords” file, on the same page.
-Hard copies will be posted to those members opting for printed newsletters early in the New Year; the delay being due to the Christmas workload at printing companies and the holiday shutdown.
+Hard copies will be posted to those members opting for printed newsletters early next week.

 The Ho Group, an experimental archaeology group who meet in Denmark and who are committed to research into early artillery and gunpowder, announce their latest, exciting, venture and have invited Ordnance Society members to participate.

 Their latest project is to construct a replica of a late medieval reverberatory furnace and cast cannon as close as possible to late medieval and early modern methods and techniques.
 To this end, they have built an experimental small-scale reverberatory furnace using early 16th century documentation and have invited us to the first, experimental, casting in May 2019.

 See the ORDNANCE RELATED EVENTS page for details.

 Another OS member has added his interests and contact details to the list on the MEMBERS ONLY page.